 Whether it’s trimming the tree, caroling or icing the perfect gingerbread house, most families have their holiday traditions.
-For our producer Karen, that tradition involves baking a certain Yuletide sweet — well before Christmas is even here.
+For our some, that tradition involves baking a certain Yuletide sweet — well before Christmas is even here.

 Traditional Christmas Cake

 Good to Know: Christmas cake should be made at least a month before the holiday (or whenever you plan to serve it).
 This gives the cake time to soak up the brandy and mature.
 The longer the cake matures, the better it tastes, but it’s OK to make it a little later, too — it will still be delicious.